gagle/node-binary-reader/README.md

 This operation is deferred, it's enqueued in the list of pending tasks.

-The `whence` parameters is used to tell the reader from where it must move the cursor, it's the reference point.
+The `whence` parameter it's used to tell the reader from where it must move the cursor, it's the reference point.
 It has 3 options: `start`, `current`, `end`.

-For example, to move the cursor from the start:
+For example, to move the cursor from the end:

 ```javascript
 seek (0, { start: true });